HenriqueDeveloper/avaliador-credito/README.md

 # AVALIADOR-CREDITO-MICROSSERVICES

-This sales API is a simple system designed to manage sales transactions.
-It provides endpoints for creating, updating, listing, and deleting users, products, items, and clients, with authentication and authorization features.
+The Credit Evaluation API is a simple system developed to perform credit analyses based on card, client, and credit evaluator information.
+This API provides a user-friendly interface for conducting credit inquiries and obtaining quick responses regarding a client's eligibility to receive credit.

 ## Requirements